torky/BoxBattle/README.md

 # BoxBattle
+READ THE RAW, THAT WAY IT IS EASIER ON YOUR EYES

 Game Explanation
 •	A kill is your box destroying an enemy box.
 •	A death is your box’s destruction.
 (Health of box indicated by the green bar on top of it)